Molly Bolin: Professional career

+Later life

+Following her playing career, Bolin continued to promote the concept of a new women's basketball league, and was hired by Fox Sports in 1995 to create a women's tournament for television.
 Shortly after Bolin's contributions, the NBA announced its intent to establish the Women's National Basketball Association.
 Other post-basketball accolades include her induction in the Iowa High School Basketball Hall of Fame in 1986, and the Grandview College Athletic Hall of Fame in 1999.

-Bolin remarried to John Kazmer in 1989, and they currently reside in La Quinta, California with their two children.
+Bolin married to John Kazmer in 1989, and they currently reside in La Quinta, California with their two children.